hwipl/smc/README.md

 SMC connection has been established.
 ISM devices are only available on the s390 architecture.

+## Device Configuration

+In order to use SMC, the devices that are used for a SMC connection need to be configured.

+Configure the handshake device (SMC-R and SMC-D):
+* make sure the network interface is up
+* if you use VLAN, configure the right VLAN on the network interface
+* Configure your IPv4 and/or IPv6 address(es) on the network interface

+Configure the RoCE net device (SMC-R only):
+* make sure the network interface is up
+* if you use VLAN, configure the right VLAN on the network interface
+* configure an IPv6 address on the network interface

+After the previous steps, the RoCE IB device should also be ready to use.
+ISM devices do not need extra configuration.

 ## SMC Socket Programming

 See the folder [socket](socket/) for information on SMC socket programming.